 Secretly in love with Baldur, son of Odin, and the god of light and beauty, Skadi chose the most attractive set of feet, believing them to be his.
 Unfortunately, she guessed wrong.
 Instead of the handsome Baldur, she picked the homely sea god, Njord.
 Loki, the Trickster, provided her laugh at great personal expense.
 But the laugh was really on Skadi.
 She didn't get her heart's desire.
 Still, she kept her word, and stoically went through with the marriage.
 It was doomed from the start.

 Njord liked to live beside the sea; Skadi was happy only in the mountains with her beloved wolves.
 The mismatched couple compromised by taking turns.
 They lived first beside the water, and then in the mountains.
 But they were miserable.
 At the end of eighteen days, they separated for good, and Skadi returned to her snowy home in Thrymhein.
 Happily, there she met Ulle, god of winter, archery and skis.
 The soul mates thrived on a life of proud independence in the wild mountains.
 Little else is known about their life together.

-In the dark of winter, we need to embrace her wild, untamed spirit, and focus, as she did, on carving out a life for ourselves of our own choosing.
+In the dark of winter, we need to embrace her wild, untamed spirit.
+We must focus, as she did, on carving out a life for ourselves of our own choosing.

-To see her as a musical card, click here.
-You will need to purchase an Annual Membership ($19.95) to send her.
-But that will entitle you to send an unlimited number of ecards to friends and loved ones for 365 days.
+To see Skadi as a musical egoddesscard, click here.
+You need to purchase an Annual Membership to send her as an ecard.
+Membership costs $19.95, and entitles you to send as many ecards as you like for one year.